 Nuts are rich sources of unsaturated fats, so they offer benefits similar to those associated with olive oil.
 They, re also concentrated source of vitamins, minerals, and other phytochemicals, including antioxidants.

 Drinking alcohol in moderation protects against heart disease, diabetes, and age-related memory loss.
 Any kind of alcohol beverage seems to provide such benefits, but red wine has been the focus of much of the research.
-Red wine contains resveratrol, a compound that likely contributes to its benefits-and, according to animal studies, may activate genes that slow cellular aging.
+Red wine contains resveratrol, a compound that likely contributes to its benefits-and, according to animal studies, may activate genes that slow cellular ageing.

 Compounds in blueberries mitigate inflammation and oxidative damage, which are associated with age-related deficits in memory and motor function.

-Superfoods To Reverse The Aging
+Superfoods To Reverse The Ageing

 Cruciferous vegetables like cabbage, cauliflower, kale, brussels sprouts, they are great because they have chemicals in them that help detoxify the body and prevent cancer.

 A powerful source of protein.
-Egg contain choline, a B vitamin shown to reduce inflammation in the brain, which may lesson the change of developing Alzheimer’s.
+Egg contain choline, a B vitamin shown to reduce inflammation in the brain, which may lessen the change of developing Alzheimer’s.
 And these protein powerhouses protect your bones and fight frailty.
 Antioxidants and other nutrients in egg yolks help prevent muscular degeneration, the leading cause of blindness, and protect the retina from UV sun damage.